rizinorg/book/src/crackmes/ioli/ioli_0x00.md

 Invalid Password!
 ```

 The first thing to check is if the password is just plaintext inside the file.
-In this case, we don't need to do any disassembly, and we can just use rabin2 with the -z flag to search for strings in the binary.
+In this case, we don't need to do any disassembly, and we can just use rz-bin with the -z flag to search for strings in the binary.

 ```
-$ rabin2 -z ./crackme0x00
+$ rz-bin -z ./crackme0x00
 [Strings]
 nth paddr      vaddr      len size section type  string ―――――――――――――――――――――――――――――――――――――――――――――――――――――――